David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Marxism-Leninism is an open theory that constantly develops, taking practice as the standard of truth.
 * The humanistic value of the theory is the liberation of humanity, the comprehensive development of people, moving humanity from the "realm of necessity" to the "realm of freedom."
 * Vietnam is not alone in this path; China, steadfast in Marxism-Leninism and Socialism with Chinese characteristics, has risen to become the world's second-largest economy, proving the theory's vitality when applied creatively.
+* **Fact:** Since implementing reforms based on creative Marxism-Leninism in 1978, China has lifted nearly 800 million people out of poverty (accounting for >70% of global poverty reduction) and increased its GDP by over 100 times (World Bank data).

 **Allegation:** Denies the theory of surplus value, claiming that in the knowledge economy and Industry 4.0, machines and technology create value, not labor; capitalism no longer exploits.
 * Machines and technology, no matter how modern, are only means of production (past labor); they transfer value to products but do not create new value.
 * Only human living labor (becoming increasingly intellectual) creates new value and surplus value.
 * The exploitative nature of capitalism has not changed, it has only become more sophisticated; the polarization of wealth globally is deepening.
+* **Fact:** According to Oxfam (2023), the richest 1% captured nearly two-thirds of all new wealth created since 2020 (approx. $42 trillion), nearly twice as much as the bottom 99% of the world's population combined.

 **Allegation:** Attempts to separate Ho Chi Minh Thought from Marxism-Leninism, claiming Vietnam only needs Ho Chi Minh Thought; pits the two against each other to deny the Party's foundation.
 * Ho Chi Minh Thought is the creative application and development of Marxism-Leninism to Vietnamese conditions; the two are dialectically unified and inseparable.